sav-che/TL-2/Authors/Vidal, Louis {std. L. Vidal}.md

 ### Author

-Vidal, Louis (*fi*.
+Vidal, Louis (*fl*.
 1900), French botanist at the University of Grenoble.
 **Abbreviated name**: *L. Vidal*

 #### Herbarium and types